 In this section annotations within the Protection annotation are defined to restrict the usage of the encrypted package:

+See section 18.10.1 for a description of access, and note that licensing information uses another record Protection with different contents given below.
 The License annotation has only an effect on the top of an encrypted class and is then valid for the whole class hierarchy.
 (Usually the licensed class is a package.)
 The libraryKey is a secret string from the library vendor and is the protection mechanism so that a user cannot generate his/her own authorization file since the libraryKey is unknown to him/her.

 The features annotation defines the required license options.
 If the features vector has more than one element, then at least a license feature according to one of the elements must be present.
 As with the other annotations, the features annotation holds for the respective class and for all classes that are hierarchically on a lower level, unless further restricted by a corresponding annotation.
 If no license according to the features annotation is provided in the authorization file, the corresponding classes are not visible and cannot be used, not even internally in the package.